peasantsboot/GuidelinesExercise/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/03-22-MessageMonitor.png)

-4. Navigate back to Insomnia.
+4. Navigate back to Bruno or your test client.
 Keep the same order number and **Resend** the message.
 The request should return HTTP code 200 and a response informing you that the duplicate message has been discarded.

 <br>![](/exercises/ex3/images/03-23-Insomnia-SendOrderAgain.png)